Latest travel advice

-- International students are still protected by Australia's workplace laws.
+- International students are protected by Australia's workplace laws.
 Please visit the Study Australia Employability Hub for student and graduate work information.

-- It is important you are able to financially support yourself throughout your studies during your time in Australia.
+- It is important that you are able to financially support yourself throughout your studies during your time in Australia.
 Please refer to this guide to calculate your living costs while living and studying in Australia.

 - International students currently outside Australia should check their visa status via the Visa Entitlement Verification Online (VEVO) website prior to making arrangements to travel to Australia.

 - The length of stay, for those students who have the Temporary Graduate visa, has been extended from two (2) to three (3) years for Masters by Coursework graduates, matching the provisions for Masters by Research graduates.
 Vocational Education and Training (VET) sector graduates will also receive a two (2) year Temporary Graduate visa.

 - There is a planned increase for the duration of post-study work rights for international students eligible for a Temporary Graduate Work visa (subclass 485), in select fields of study.
 These extended ‘stay and work’ periods will apply to students graduating with higher education degrees linked to identified workforce shortages.
 The Department will announce which degrees will be selected for work-rights extensions in late October 2022.
 Students who are studying select degrees will have Temporary Graduate Work visa (subclass 485) stay period increases of four years for Bachelor degree graduates, up from two years previously, five years for Master degree graduates, up from three years previously and six years for PhD graduates, up from four years previously.